Skip to main content

 2.4 How to read diagrams

 Diagrams are presented where visualization is useful to explain abstract graph constructs.
 They should be regarded as illustrative only.
-In general, diagrams should be read left-to-right, with the left-most entity node indicating the object of a rdf triple.
-Predicates (properties) are indicated with an arrow pointing to the entity node which is the subject of the rdf triple.
+In general, diagrams should be read left-to-right, with the left-most entity node indicating the subject of a rdf triple.
+Predicates (properties) are indicated with an arrow pointing to the entity node which is the object of the rdf triple.
 Property arrows are labeled with the name of the property in camel case.
 Curly brackets { } represent instances where the specific property varies based on the circumstance.
 For example, {agent role} acts as a stand-in for numerous potential agent roles (see diagram 3.2.5.1a).

 Diagram 2.4: The basic diagram structure - Image